The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

 Cassius Dio, I was born in Lanuvium, near Rome.
-I was converted to coruler and heir to my father, the emperor Marcus Aurelius.
-I had joined him, in his campaign against invading German tribes along the Danube, but after his death, I soon became the sole ruler of the vast roman Empire.
-I tell thee these things, because all of the roman people must never forget this.
-I shall reveal more, when thou comest to visit me the next time.
+I was named co-ruler and heir to my father, the Emperor Marcus Aurelius.
+I joined him in his campaign against the invading Germanic tribes along the Danube, and after his death, I soon became sole ruler of the vast Roman Empire.
+I tell thee this, for the Roman people must never forget it.
+I shall reveal more when next thou comest to visit me.

 SCENE IV.